OtherAesop/mehens_portable_casino/README.md

 Most of the example projects I ran into in Ggez were messy assemblies of match statements with little to no documentation.
 Not only is this not expandable, it is ugly.
-To get past these hurdles I designed my game in such a way that with minimal fuss you can expand, add in scenes, delete scenes, and so forth by using enum handles (somewhat like the way Unity allows you to build your game scenes together.)
+To get past these hurdles I designed my game in such a way that with minimal fuss you can expand, add in scenes, delete scenes, and change execution ordering by using enum handles (somewhat like the way Unity allows you to build your game scenes together.)

 To support this the game is divided into four distinct sections

-1) game_logic - This is where all the code that controls the flow of scenes is located.
+1) game_logic - This is where all the code that controls the flow of scenes and accessory structs is located.
 By using the SceneType enum handle, we are able to define a Vec<SceneType> such that MainState will cycle through them infinitely until it encounters a SceneType::Exit or you just exit out.